A fine Matrix chat app you can get to love

 Room tabs, with pinning

 Keep the rooms you live in one click away.
 Open a handful across the top, pin the ones that matter, and flip between them like browser tabs.
-Still weirdly rare in Matrix clients, and the kind of thing you can't give up once you've had it.
+Still weirdly rare in Matrix clients, and impossible to give up once you've had it.

 A row of pinned room tabs across the top of the Komai window